magneticio/vamp.io/content/documentation/api/v0.9.4/api-info.md

 menu:
   main:
     parent: "API"
-    identifier: "api-reference-info-093"
+    identifier: "api-reference-info-094"
     weight: 170
+aliases:
+    - /documentation/api/api-info
 ---

 Details of Vamp's JVM environment and runtime status, the configured persistence layer and container driver status can be retrieved from the `/info` APi endpoint.

 ## Actions

- * [List](/documentation/api/v0.9.3/api-info/#list-info) - returns a full list of all info parameters.
+ * [List](/documentation/api/v0.9.4/api-info/#list-info) - returns a full list of all info parameters.
- * [Get](/documentation/api/v0.9.3/api-info/#get-specific-info-section) - explicitly request a specific info section.
+ * [Get](/documentation/api/v0.9.4/api-info/#get-specific-info-section) - explicitly request a specific info section.

 ## Info parameters
 The example below is in YAML format.
-Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v0.9.3/using-the-api) for details on how to set this.
+Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v0.9.4/using-the-api) for details on how to set this.

 ```
 message: {...}